Wrocław: Old Town

-The Ostrów Tumski (Cathedral Island) is the oldest section of the city; it was once an isolated islet between the branches of the Oder River.
-The Wrocław Cathedral, one of the tallest churches in Poland, was erected in the mid 10th century and later expanded over the next hundreds of years.
-The island is also home to five other Christian temples and churches, the Archbishop's Palace, the Archdiocese Museum, a 9.5-metre 18th-century monument dedicated to Saint John of Nepomuk, historic tenements and the steel Tumski Bridge from 1889.
+The Ostrów Tumski (Cathedral Island) is the oldest section of the city.
+It was once an isolated islet between the branches of the Oder River.
+The Wrocław Cathedral, one of the tallest churches in Poland, was erected in the mid 10th century and expanded over later centuries.
+The island is home to five other Christian temples and churches, the Archbishop's Palace, the Archdiocese Museum, a 9.5-metre 18th-century monument dedicated to Saint John of Nepomuk, historic tenements and the steel Tumski Bridge from 1889.
 A notable attraction are 102 original gas lanterns which are manually lit each evening by a cloaked lamplighter.

-The early 13th-century Main Market Square (Rynek) is the oldest medieval public square in Poland, and also one of the largest.
+The early 13th-century Main Market Square (Rynek) is the oldest medieval public square in Poland, and one of the largest.
+The area of the main square together with the auxiliary square is 48,500 m².
 It features the ornate Gothic Old Town Hall, the oldest of its kind in the country.
 In the north-west corner of the square is St. Elisabeth's Church (Bazylika Św.
 Elżbiety) with its 91.5-metre-high tower and an observation deck at an altitude of 75 metres.
 Beneath the basilica are two small medieval houses connected by an arched gate that once led into a churchyard; these were reshaped into their current form in the 1700s.
 Today, the two connected buildings are known to the city's residents as "Jaś i Małgosia", named after the children's fairy tale characters from Hansel and Gretel.

 North of the church are so-called "shambles" (Polish: jatki), a former meat market with a Monument of Remembrance for Slaughtered Animals.
-The Salt Square (now a flower market) opened in 1242 is located at the south-western corner of the Market Square – close to the square, between Szewska and Łaciarska streets, is the domeless 13th-century St. Mary Magdalene Church, which during the Reformation (1523) was converted into Wrocław's first Protestant temple.
+The Salt Square, now a flower market, which opened in 1242, is located at the south-western corner of the Market Square.
+Close to the square, between Szewska and Łaciarska streets, is the domeless 13th-century St. Mary Magdalene Church, which in 1523 during the Reformation was converted into Wrocław's first Protestant temple.

 The Cathedral of St. Vincent and St. James and the Holy Cross and St. Bartholomew's Collegiate Church are burial sites of Polish monarchs, Henry II the Pious and Henry IV Probus, respectively.

 The Pan Tadeusz Museum, open since May 2016, is located in the "House under the Golden Sun" at 6 Market Square.
 The manuscript of the national epos, Pan Tadeusz, is housed there as part of the Ossolineum National Institute, with multimedia and interactive educational opportunities.